SR-MEiTY/Speaker_Recognition2/README.md

 the speaker recognition systems we have two procdure to follow fir
 ____________
 **PREREQUISITES:**

-OS version: Ubuntu 20.04 LTS &higher
+OS version: Ubuntu 20.04 LTS and higher

-Python :3.8 and higher
+Python: 3.8 and higher

-Pip version 2.2 and higher
+Pip version: 2.2 and higher

 **1. TRAINING A NEW MODEL**

    The Speaker Recognition system can be trained and a custom model can be built using the dataset.
 The process to build a new model is as follows:

    **a.
 Training**